LIMINAL: Exploring The Frontiers of LLM Decode Performance: Understanding the Limits of Decode Performance

 \subsection{Application Behavior: Memory Capacity Requirements and Arithmetic Intensity}

-The total size of weights + KVCache is large.
-For Llama3-405B and DeepSeekV3 at large context (64K and larger) this ranges in the 300 to 600 GB for one user (batch=1).
-The effect of trying to serve multiple users, simultaneously (large batch), increases the KV-cache capacity, resulting in 881GB (64K context) to 1.4TB (128K context) to serve 32 users for Llama 405B at these large contexts.
-As we will show later, one way to increase STPS is increasing batch-size, and hence understanding the space tradeoff is important.
+Table~\ref{tab:capacity-ami} summarizes the capacity required and arithmetic intensity for each LLM at different context and batch sizes.
+For larger models greater than 100B parameters, we find 108-965 GB is required for just one user (batch=1) at a small context length.
+Depending on the attention mechanism, which determines the size of a token in the KV cache, the capacity required can increase dramatically, leading to 1.4TB required to serve 32 users at 128K context for Llama-3 405B.
+One way to increase STPS is increasing batch-size; hence understanding the space tradeoff is important.

 We also examine arithmetic intensity.
-Even at large-batch (32), arithmetic intensity is relatively small - 41.56 for Llama3-405B and 89.83 for DeepseekV3, \textit{quantifying that LLM serving will be memory bandwidth constrained}.
-In Appendix~\ref{appendix:app-specific} we delve into the details of each model and show a spread of capacity requirements and arithmetic intensity.
+Even at large batch sizes (32), arithmetic intensity is relatively small; AMI does not exceed 25 for small contexts with the exception of Llama 3 which is an all-dense model.
+This low arithmetic intensity quantifies that LLM serving will be memory bandwidth constrained.
+Again, depending on the attention mechanism architecture, the behavior changes at larger context.
+MLA in DeepSeekV3 and Kimi-K2 generally have higher AMI than GQA, so overall decode AMI increases as context grows.

+For the remainder of our study, we omit the smallest models since they typically are not deployed in a TP128 scale.

-\takeaway{To support very high parameter-count models (Llama3-405B and DeepSeekV3) an LLM inference system must have at least 629 GB of memory.
-To serve 32 users simultaneously this grows to 1.4TB and 762GB respectively.}
+\takeaway{To support very high parameter-count models (over 100B) an LLM inference system must have at least 100 GB of memory.
+To serve 32 users simultaneously, at least 482 GB is needed, with up to 1.1 TB and beyond required for very large models like Kimi K2.}

-\takeawayremoved{The relatively low AMI of these models, show that they are expected to be memory bandwidth constrained instead of compute throughput constrained.}